mattiekat/recipe_ratio_calculator/README.md

 1) Name - What we will refer to our recipe as
 2) Inputs - What resources are consumed by the recipe
 3) Outputs - What resources are produced by the recipe
-4) Efficiency - How fast the machine which makes it operates
-5) Duration - How long it takes to produce the recipe
+4) Duration - How long it takes to produce the recipe

-Depending on which view of resources you take, efficiency and duration may or may not hold meaning.
-If they are both 1.0 (or left out as they default to 1.0), then it will be equivalent to single batch calculations, and if they are not, it will be computing the items per unit time required to satisfy the flows.
+Depending on which view of resources you take, duration may or may not hold meaning.
+If it is 1.0 (or left out as it defaults to 1.0), then it will be equivalent to single batch calculations, and if it is not, the system will be computing the items per unit time required to satisfy the flows.

 A recipe book of very different types of recipes:
 ```
-stealfurnace_ironplate {1 ironore} -> {1 ironplate} * 2 / 3.5
+stealfurnace_ironplate {1 ironore} -> {1 ironplate} / 3.5
 r_piston {3 planks, 4 cobblestone, 1 redstone, 1 iron} -> {1 piston}
 factory_textile_heavy_fabric {1 fiber, 1 dye, 1 leather} -> {1 heavy_fabric} / 40
 collector_water {} -> {1 water} / 10